-Jennifer's message is not what you’d expect from a woman whose life seemed "over" just a decade ago.
+Jennifer's message is not what you’d expect from a woman whose life seemed "over" almost two decades ago.

-No matter the situation, you’ll love inspirational speaker and mentor Jennifer Tracy.
+No matter the situation, you’ll love transformational speaker, author, coach, and advocate Jennifer Tracy.

 What I've discovered is that change takes time, especially if you are struggling with grief, or any mental health battle.

 She was also recognized as a Colorado Woman of Influence in 2014.